XoopsModules25x/mytabs/docs/readme.txt

 In a normal situation only one of the mytabsblocks will display because the other will be blocked by mytabs 'fool proof system'.
 To bypass this situation you have to edit the original mytabsblock3 and change the 'uniqueid' field.

 Yeah, it sounds more like a 'fool system'.
-I´ll try to make it better.
+IÂ´ll try to make it better.

 Feedback